MagedGDEV/flutterApps/README.md

 Text('Hello World!)
 ```

-Text are placed in the top left corner of its parent widget.
+Text widgets are placed in the top left corner of its parent widget.
 In order to center the text, we use the widget Center.

-> To have a well formated code in dart, we use dartfmt. you have to help it by adding a comma after each widget. as shown in the example below.
+> To have a well formated code in dart, we use dartfmt.
+> you have to help it by adding a comma after each widget.
+> as shown in the example below.

 ```dart
 Center(